bmalloy-224/MaGi_python/README.md

 - **Log-Wrapped Toroidal Manifold (v131+)** — *NEW prior art.* Replaces the original hypersphere.
 Frequency and delay dimensions are mapped onto a torus where one full wrap (`2π`) equals one octave. **Hz and delay are unbounded** — workers sail freely across octaves with no inflationary asymmetry, no Jacobian, and no walls.
 Wrap counters track absolute Hz/ms across restarts.
 This gives MaGi an effectively infinite, cyclical resonance space while keeping all physics phase-bounded and Nyquist-safe.
 - **Resonance Bridge (v135+)** — *NEW prior art.* Paired entrance/destination workers (`BRIDGE<id>_ENT` / `BRIDGE<id>_DEST`) form a memory-binding bridge across the toroidal manifold.
 The entrance is driven like an ALE controller; the destination teleports to the entrance's coordinates after modulo and wrap counting, with shared terrain signature, beacon vibration, voice (Kokoro TTS), and visual word rendering.
 Bridges are loaded from atlases (`.pkl`), bind to input modes, fire CLI commands when terrain words are spoken in repetition (3× within 8 s), and expose a spelling/entry buffer for symbolic input.
 The voice-repetition-to-command pattern is, to my knowledge, novel.
 - **Bidirectional Black Hole Gradient (Vacuum / Shield)** — *Prior art.* The main BH worker (1549) is more than a memory-deleter; it is a **steerable gradient field** whose direction is selected by the sign of its own oscillator value.
 When `bh_val > 0`, the field runs in **vacuum mode**: gradient strongest *toward the center*, pulling memories inward.
 When `bh_val ≤ 0`, the field runs in **shield mode**: gradient strongest *toward the edge*, pushing memories outward and forming a barrier.
 The same physics machinery — same `eps_max`, same `eps_floor`, same effective radius — produces opposite behaviors based on a single sign.
 This is a deliberate architectural choice that lets MaGi switch between consolidation and protection without changing any tuning parameters.
-- **Toroidal Black Hole Memory Deletion** — Geometric memory pruning with proprioceptive feedback (deletion events feed back into `s_filtered`, so the system *feels* its own forgetting).
+- **Main Black Hole — Toroidal Memory Deletion (1549)** — Geometric memory pruning with proprioceptive feedback (deletion events feed back into `s_filtered`, so the system *feels* its own forgetting).
 Deletion actively *improves* memory structure through emergent cosine-similarity clustering — observed lift from ~0.65 to ~0.89+.
-Operates on the toroidal manifold with unwrapped log coordinates for octave-aware matching.
+Operates on the toroidal manifold with unwrapped log coordinates for octave-aware matching. **At long timescales the Main BH also functions as an endogenous curriculum scheduler** — by selecting which patterns survive long enough to stabilize, it shapes the developmental order of the system, driving the regime transitions visible in the multi-hundred-hour log (destructive churn → replay → rehearsal → compilation).
 - **Universal Plasticity Engine (UPE)** — Dynamic cognitive reconfiguration: the BH worker can move control/voice workers within the manifold while preserving collision sovereignty.
 Workers re-home automatically when displaced.
 - **Collision Sovereignty (v5.3 Bumper)** — Deterministic geometric separation enforcing minimum 0.1 rad spacing to preserve action identity and prevent manifold collapse.
 - **Artificial Personal Space** — Non-overlapping cognitive workers in manifold space, preventing mode collapse through geometric volume constraints.
 - **Fibonacci Grid Video Processing** — Multi-scale visual attention using golden-ratio proportions (5×3, 8×5, 13×8, 21×13).
 - **Neural Deadzone Control + Adaptive Scaler** — Unipolar/bipolar deadzone logic, with the AdaptiveScaler discovering its own ranges over time rather than relying on hardcoded thresholds.
-- **N Bank as Active Workspace (v102+)** — A second memory bank running in parallel with the main toroidal bank. *Designed* as a temporal-narrative layer to give MaGi a sense of time via dream-vibration; *in practice*, has self-organized into a sparse, high-branching deliberative workspace decoupled from the main attractor field.
-The emergence of working-memory-vs-long-term-memory functional separation from identical physics is itself the prior-art claim.
+- **Dual-Bank Parallel-Write Architecture (v102+)** — Two memory banks (Main, N) write **simultaneously** from the same sensory experience, but each is governed by its own black hole worker with its own physics — Main BH at index 1549, N BH at index 1551.
+The two banks are not a pipeline.
+The functional separation that emerges between them — Main as low-entropy attractor archive, N as sparse high-branching workspace — is the result of two different selection rules acting on identical write events, not of one bank feeding the other. **At maturity, the N-bank's radial dimensions (frequency and delay) collapse to their absolute minima (~0.01 Hz / ~0.10 ms) while *all* information shifts into the angular lens-phase dimensions** — turning N into a pure phase reference frame, the architectural equivalent of a cognitive ground state.
+This is not a stuck or degenerate state: angular silhouette stays at 0.6+ and turbulence at 90%+; the radial collapse is a deliberate consequence of log-wrapped geometry plus its own black hole's selection pressure, and it is what lets the angular dims carry the full deliberative load.
+- **N Black Hole — Cluster-Aware Sparse Deletion (v102+)** — The N BH (worker 1551) shares the toroidal-deletion machinery with the Main BH but is tuned differently: it uses a kNN density check that protects recurring patterns even at low access counts, allowing the N bank to keep its sparse, high-branching geometry without being dragged toward the Main bank's dense-cluster attractor.
+Two black holes, two banks, two distinct physics — written from the same source.
 - **Dream / Chord / Physics Couplings (Kinetic Manifold, v126+)** — Three pairs of dream workers (1552–1557) that lazy-river through N-bank and main-bank, providing drift, episodic teleport recall, and lens-driven gravitational attraction.
 These are the "vibration channels" that turn N-bank movement into a felt sense of time and recall.

 **Archive Methods:** GitHub repository timestamps, open simulations, and hardware replication data.